jaa5696/Text-Generator/README.md

 # Text-Generator
-A basic demonstration of Markov Modeling as a means to generate blocks of text within Python 3.7.
+A demonstration of n-gram modeling as a means to generate blocks of pseudo-random text within Python 3.7.
+Using "Frankenstein" as base training data.